Exyzt/DSA4212-Transformer-Project/Report/DSA4212_Assignment.typ

 differentiation and compilation capabilities.
 Training was performed on Google TPU T4 and NVIDIA RTX 3070 Ti.

-For our character-level language modelling task on text8, the impelmented base decoder-only transformer was with the following hyperparameters and specification:
+For our character-level language modelling task on text8, the implemented base decoder-only transformer was with the following hyperparameters and specification:
 - *Vocabulary Size*: $27$ ($26$ lowercase letters $+$ space character).
 - *Model Dimension* ($d_"model"$): $64$.
 - *Number of Decoder Blocks*: $6$ decoder blocks.